Williams Bay High School

 Williams Bay High School is a 4-year public high school located in Williams Bay, Wisconsin.
-School enrollment is approximately 181 students.
+The school enrollment is approximately 181 students.
 The school district serves the village of Williams Bay, and the towns of Delavan, Linn, Walworth, and Geneva.

 History

 Following the school shooting at Columbine High School, Williams Bay High School took part in a simulated school shooting to train local law enforcement.
 The drill was filmed and along with interviews of school officials and community members was shown on the NBC Nightly News with Tom Brokaw.

 Academics

-Williams Bay High School is renowned for their rigorous courses that are designed to prepare students for college.
+Williams Bay High School is renowned for its rigorous courses designed to prepare students for college.
 For a small school WBHS has a wide selection of AP and honors classes furthering that goal.
 For students who may not be college bound, or are simply interested WBHS also offers a fair selection of electives.
 These electives range from technical education classes, to Family and Consumer Education (FACE) classes, and a good distribution of art classes.